Elbow sprain - aftercare

 You may notice:

-Tell your doctor if you heard a "pop" when you injured your elbow.
+Tell your provider if you heard a "pop" when you injured your elbow.
 This could be a sign that the ligament was torn.

 If you have an elbow sprain, you may need:

 Your health care provider will likely instruct you to follow RICE to help reduce pain and swelling: